Course 1: Rust Language

 Course: Traits: Defining common behaviour

-A trait defines a functionality that a particular type has and can share with other types.
+A trait defines a functionality or a behaviour that a particular type has and can share with other types.
 Traits are similar to a feature often called interfaces in other languages.

 Many natural methods can be defined for any -- or at least many -- types.
 For instance the copy or clone methods (rust primitives) or the fmt method (of the trait std::fmt::Display, rust standard library) that enables to use println!.
 These methods are not defined by default when a new type is defined.

 Traits are defined by the trait keyword.
-By convention they are named starting with an upper case, e.g. the trait Clone, it usually defines a method with the same name in lower case (here: clone())
+By convention they are named starting with an upper case, e.g. the Clone trait, it usually defines a method with the same name in lower case (here: clone())

 If you want to clone a Complex, you juste have to write the implementation of the clone method: